A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: A Framework of Trustworthy Federated Learning

 Specifically,

 \end{thm}

 \red{ }

-The total variation distance between distributions of the original model and the distorted model is referred to as the \textit{distortion extent}.
-There are two scenarios regarding the distance between $F^{\calRO}_k$ and $F^{\calO}_k$.
+\blue{${\text{TV}}(P_k^{\calRO} || P^{\calD}_k)$ is the total variation distance between distributions of client $k$'s original model and distorted model, and it is referred to as the \textit{distortion extent}.} There are two scenarios regarding the distance between $F^{\calRO}_k$ and $F^{\calO}_k$.